Some indications on the MotoGP target audience

 MotoGP, TV and social networks

-TV networks, due to the huge demand, broadcast the races and insights of great quality.
+TV networks, due to the huge demand, broadcast the live race and insights of great quality.
 In 2020, more than 200 Countries were receiving live tv signal, 22,208 total broadcast hours, 432M homes reached via cable satellite network .
-The TV target is mainly composed of 80% Men and 20% women.
+The TV target is composed of 80% Men and 20% women.

 And what about the MotoGP audience?
 What is the MotoGP audience demographics?